instructure/instructure-ui/docs/guides/using-theme-overrides.md

 **The global theme**

 Global themes are useful when you have multiple React Application trees and you want to set up themes and overrides on a more global level than application level theming.
-This basically means you don't necesseraly have to warp each application tree with an [InstUISettingsProvider](/#InstUISettingsProvider) to use themes.
+This basically means you don't necessarily have to wrap each application tree with an [InstUISettingsProvider](/#InstUISettingsProvider) to use themes.
-InstUI leverages the [ThemeRegistry](/#ThemeRegistry) package to achive global theming.
+InstUI leverages the [ThemeRegistry](/#ThemeRegistry) package to achieve global theming.

 **The application level theme**